AiXpand/tsclient-examples/README.md

 $ npm install
 ```

 This will install all the dependencies of these example projects, including the `@aixpand/client` package.
-It is now time to transpile the TypeScript sources by running the following command in the CLI:
+It is now time to transpile the TypeScript sources and copying all the assets into `./dist` by running the following command in the CLI:

 ```
-$ tsc
+$ npm run build
 ```

-> IMPORTANT: The expected result is to run and return to the command line prompt without generating any output.
-It will instead create a new folder `./dist` in which the transpiled JavaScript is written.

 ## Executing the first example